Keefe, Bruyette & Woods

 Keefe, Bruyette & Woods, Inc., a Stifel Company, is an investment banking firm headquartered in New York City, specializing exclusively in the financial services sector.
-KBW's primary business lines include research, corporate finance, equity sales and trading, equity capital markets, debt capital markets, and asset management.
+KBW's primary business lines include research, corporate finance, equity sales and trading, equity capital markets, and debt capital markets.

-The firm provides a broad range of services to corporate clients such as banking companies, insurance companies, real estate and REITs, broker-dealers, mortgage banks, asset management companies, and specialty finance firms as well as to the institutional investor community.
-KBW's research analysts cover more than 600 companies in the financial services industry globally.
+The firm provides a broad range of services to corporate clients such as banking companies, insurance companies, real estate and REITs, broker-dealers, mortgage banks, asset management, financial technology and digital asset companies, and specialty finance firms as well as to the institutional investor community.

 The company, which was founded in 1962, currently has nine offices in the United States as well as an office in London.
 In 2013, KBW was acquired by Stifel Financial, a financial services holding Company, for $575 million.

-KBW has advised on 65 percent of all bank M&A since 2017.
+KBW's research analysts cover more than 600 companies in the financial services industry globally.

 History

 The firm was founded in 1962 by Harry Keefe Jr., Gene Bruyette and Norbert Woods.
 The three founders previously had worked together at Tucker, Anthony & R. L. Day.
 Beginning in the 1950s, Keefe had been one of the first Wall Street research analysts to focus on bank stocks, which later became the specialty of the firm he co-founded.
 Norbert Woods died in 1972 and the firm was led by Keefe and Bruyette through the 1970s and 1980s.

-Under Harry Keefe, the firm advised on several mergers that helped form large regional banks in the 1980s.
-The firm advised on a series of deals that created the Bank of New England out of smaller banks in Massachusetts and Connecticut.
-KBW also advised on the creation of SunTrust Bank from a group of Florida and Georgia based banks.
+Under Harry Keefe, the firm advised on bank mergers that contributed to the formation of several large regional banks in the 1980s, including Bank of New England and SunTrust Bank.
 In 1985, KBW negotiated the merger of Wachovia and First National Bank of Atlanta.

+After Harry Keefe left the firm in 1989, KBW transitioned management to a new leadership group that included Charles Lott and James McDermott.
+James McDermott was later convicted of violating insider trading rules in 2000 by providing stock tips to a girlfriend.
+John Duffy and Joseph Berry succeeded him as co-CEOs.
+Joseph Berry was killed in the 9/11 attacks, and John Duffy was subsequently named President and CEO.

 In 2005, the firm was sole adviser to Bank of America in its takeover of MBNA.
-More recently, in 2019, KBW advised Chemical Financial on its $3.6 billion merger with TCF Financial and Prosperity Bancshares on its $2.1 billion acquisition of LegacyTexas Financial Group.

-Harry Keefe left the firm in 1989 after a business dispute with his associates and founded his own money management and consulting firm.
-By 1990, KBW had transitioned management of the firm from the original founders to a new group including Charles Lott and James McDermott.
-Gene Bruyette retired from the firm in 1991.
-James McDermott was later convicted of violating insider trading rules in 2000 by providing stock tips to a girlfriend.
-John Duffy succeeded him and was named president and chief executive officer in September 2001.

 In October 2011, Duffy was appointed Vice Chairman and Thomas Michaud was named president and chief executive officer of KBW.
 Michaud had been KBW's Vice Chairman and Chief Operating Officer since September 2001.
+Michaud continued as KBW’s chief executive after Stifel completed its acquisition of the firm in 2013.

+More recently, in 2019, KBW advised Chemical Financial on its $3.6 billion merger with TCF Financial and Prosperity Bancshares on its $2.1 billion acquisition of LegacyTexas Financial Group.

+In 2025, KBW served as a financial adviser to Comerica in its $10.9 billion merger agreement with Fifth Third Bancorp, and Pinnacle Financial Partners acquisition in its of Synovus ($8.6 billion).
+The firm also advised Cadence Bank in its $7.4 billion merger agreement with Huntington Bancshares.